 the documentation of the EARL + JSON-LD format in the old GitHub repository.

-Developer Guide for Evaluation and Report Language (EARL) 1.0.)
+(For the documentation of the EARL format, see Evaluation and Report Language (EARL) 1.0 Schema and Developer Guide for Evaluation and Report Language (EARL) 1.0.)

 The tool was updated during the WAI Tools project (see Cordis), which ran from November 2107 till January 2021 and had a total budget of 2 244 493,75.
 The update to the tool was only of the project's goals.
 See also the WAI Tools page at the W3C.

 The first version of the WCAG-EM Report Tool was developed with support from the WAI-ACT project, which ran from September 2011 till August 2014 and had an overall budget of € 1 567 718.
-See also the WAI-ACT project page at the W3C and the GitHub repository of the first version of the tool. - Be Inclusive: a commercial tool developed by Steve Woodson (Chicago, USA).
-The user interface is available in English, Spanish, French and Dutch.
+See also the WAI-ACT project page at the W3C and the GitHub repository of the first version of the tool.

 - CAAT: a commercial tool developed by mindscreen (Munich, Germany).
 The user interface is available in German and English.